lakshmipq/sslc/social/ch1-The-Advent-Of-Europeans-To-India/exam-qna.md

 * The Nawab of Awadh paid a fine of Rs.
 50 lakhs
 * Entire administration over Bengal to Company
 * Company paid pension to Mir Jaffar’s son.

+### What were the causes for the Battle of Plassey ?
+* Misuse of Dastaks
+* Mending the fort
+* Black room tragedy.